Exponentially-tailed regularity and time asymptotic for the homogeneous Boltzmann equation: Abstract

 \section{Abstract}

-We present in this document the Lebesgue and Sobolev propagation of exponential tails for solutions of the homogeneous Boltzmann equation for hard and Maxwell interactions.
-In addition, we show the $L^{p}$-integrability creation of such tails in the case of hard interactions.
-The document also presents a result on exponentially-fast convergence to thermodynamical equilibrium and propagation of singularities and regularization of such solutions.
-All these results are valid under the mere Grad's cut-off condition for the angular scattering kernel.
-Highlights of this contribution include: (1) full range of $L^{p}$-norms with $p\in[1,\infty]$, (2) analysis for the critical case of Maxwell interactions, (3) propagation of fractional Sobolev exponential tails using pointwise conmutators, and (4) time asymptotic and propagation of regularity and singularities under general physical data.
-In many ways, this work is an improvement and an extension of several classical works in the area \cite{ATh,A,BG,GPV,MV,Wennberg-stability}; we use known techniques and introduce new and flexible ideas that achieve the proofs in an elementary manner.
+After revisiting the existence and uniqueness theory of solutions to the homogeneous Boltzmann equation whose transition probabilities (or collision kernels) \cite{ AGbams, MiscWenn} are given by Maxwell type and hard intramolecular potentials, under just integrability condition for the angular scattering kernel, we present in this manuscript several new results.
+We start by showing the Lebesgue and Sobolev propagation of the exponential tails for such solutions.
+Previous results required stronger angular scattering kernel integrability conditions \cite{ATh, GPV}. { We point out that one of the novel tools for obtaining these results includes pointwise (i.e. strong) commutators between fractional derivatives and the collision operator.
+The paper includes the analysis for the critical case of Maxwell interactions corresponding to propagation of tails rather than generation. } In addition, we show new estimates giving $L^{p}$-integrability generation of exponential tails in the case of hard potential interactions in the range $p\in[1,\infty]$, exponentially-fast convergence rate to thermodynamical equilibrium (under rather general physical initial data), and regularization in the sense of exponential attenuation of singularities.
+In many ways, this work is an improvement and an extension of several classical works in the area \cite{AGbams,ATh,A,BG,GPV,MV,Wennberg-stability}.
+We, both, use known techniques and introduce new and flexible ideas that achieve the proofs in a rather elementary manner.

 .\\

 {\bf MSC:} {82B40, 45Gxx.}